 Once sales reps have a way to get information fast, be sure they’re getting the most helpful information and making the most of it.
 One way to do this is to use your knowledge base to connect them with other experienced employees who can explain best practices and talk about what works.
 These interactions can go a long way toward taking the guesswork out of both sales and marketing.

-For instance, a veteran sales rep can write up her experiences about landing a big deal, or an employee who’s moving on can download his thoughts about a longstanding relationship with an important customer.
+For instance, a veteran sales rep can write up her experiences about landing a big deal, or an employee who’s moving on can record a video sharing his thoughts about a longstanding relationship with an important customer.
 And if a sales rep can’t find the right information, he or she can post a question and crowdsource the answer from the entire company.

 Harness The Power Of Knowledge Sharing With Digital Transformation